 When asked about how to can minced or sliced garlic the marinated brine was the first recipe that came to mind.
 Marinated brine has olive oil, bottled lemon juice, and vinegar.
 The three together have enough acidity to use to preserve bell peppers, mushrooms and artichokes and perfect for the application of these small jars of garlic.

 I decided to do a small sampling to see what the flavor would be in several weeks once the brine mellowed.
-This recipe can be made in larger quantities if you have a crop of garlic.

 With the other “marinated” recipes they leave over time have more of the “olive oil” flavor than the tartness of the lemon juice and vinegar.
 My guess is this will be the way that I preserve all of my garlic from now on.
 Here is the recipe for the small batch.
 Makes 2 – 4 oz jars.